By Robert Harling

 protagonist, Shelby.
 Even the scene change music was chosen to reflect

-this feeling of sunshine - Colour My World - the cast can sing
+this feeling of sunshine - Color My World - the cast can sing

 that one in their sleep!